By Dylan Shulman By Dylan Shulman | May 22, 2023 | Culture Feature Art Entertainment

 Old City Fest

-Take to the streets of America’s most historic mile in Old City for fashion, food and more this fall.
+Take to the streets of America’s most historic mile in Old City for fashion, food and more.
 As the city’s premier art and design district fills with over one hundred local artists, artisans and craftsmen, watch as they illustrate the colorful regional culture.
-Joined by over two dozen food vendors, the event is a feast for your eyes—and mouth.
-Admire the hottest trends during the live fashion show, curated by Barnet Fair hair salon, while exploring galleries, theater, history, architecture and more.
+Joined by over a dozen food vendors, the event is a feast for your eyes—and mouth.
+Last year’s Old City retail participants brought the hottest trends, like Benjamin Lovell Shoes, Casa Vida, SuitShop and more.
 3rd and Arch Streets, oldcitydistrict.org

 Photography by: A. Ricketts for VISIT PHILADELPHIA